iluvjava/Maths/Notebook 2.0/AMATH 503/Fourier Transform (PDE Flavor).md

 Simply speaking, the Dirichlet theorem: converge at points of piecewise continuity and takes the average for the jump discontinuities.

-**Note**: The Dirichlet theorem is still valid for complex fourier series as well.
+**Note**: The Dirichlet theorem is still valid for complex Fourier series as well.

 **Note**: $y$ is used for the variable in the Fourier Domain, because we will use $\omega$ for other stuff.